Loan from National Brain Tumor Society and National Foundation for Cancer Research

 |Loan from National Brain Tumor Society and National Foundation for Cancer Research||

-During the six-months ended December 31, 2020, the Company received a loan of $500,000 from National Brain Tumor Society (“NBTS”) and the National Foundation for Cancer Research to support VAL-083's preparation for participation in the Global Coalition for Adaptive Research's (“GCAR”) sponsored trial, Glioblastoma (“GBM”) Adaptive Global Innovative Learning Environment (“GBM AGILE”) study (the “NBTS Loan”).
-In relation to the NBTS Loan, the Company issued 125,000 share purchase warrants which are exercisable at a price of $1.09 per common share until June 19, 2025 and had been included in deferred financing costs as at June 30, 2020 (“NBTS Warrants”).
+During the nine-months ended March 31, 2021, the Company received a loan of $500 from National Brain Tumor Society (“NBTS”) and the National Foundation for Cancer Research to support VAL-083's preparation for participation in the Global Coalition for Adaptive Research's (“GCAR”) sponsored trial, Glioblastoma (“GBM”) Adaptive Global Innovative Learning Environment (“GBM AGILE”) study (the “NBTS Loan”).
+In relation to the NBTS Loan, the Company issued 125 share purchase warrants which are exercisable at a price of $1.09 per common share until June 19, 2025 and had been included in deferred financing costs as of June 30, 2020 (“NBTS Warrants”).
 The NBTS Loan is secured by a promissory note, accrues interest at a rate of 6% per annum and matures on June 19, 2021.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.